 A list in Python, also known as a sequence, is an ordered collection of objects.
-It can host the object of any type: you can add numbers, letters, strings, and even the nested lists as well.
+It can hold values of any data types such as numbers, letters, strings, and even the nested lists as well.

 Every element rests at some position (i.e., index) in the list.
 The index can be used later to locate a particular item.
 The first index begins at zero, next is one, and so forth.